HL7/bulk-data/spec/export/index.md

 - Are additional supporting resources such as `Practitioner` or `Organization` included in the export and under what circumstances?
 - Does the server support system-wide (or all-patients, or Group-level) export?
 What parameters are supported for each request type?
 Note that this should also be captured in the server's CapabilityStatement.
 - What `outputFormat` values does this server support?
+- In the case of a Group level export, does the `_since` parameter return additional resources modified prior to the supplied time if the resources belong to the patient compartment of a patient added to the Group after the supplied time?
 - What `includeAssociatedData` values does this server support?

 ## More Information